jeremykross/recurrent/README.md

 ## Components

 Components in Recurrent are functions of data.
 A special data type is defined, called a signal, which represents a value that changes over time.
 Signals are composed using the standard functional tooling (`map`, `filter`, `reduce`, et al.).
 These functions yield derived signals that will update when their constituent signals change.
-Many readers will recognize this as the 'functional reactive' style of programming.
-The FRP layer in Recurrent is currently handled by (Ulmus)[https://github.com/jeremykross/ulmus].
+Many readers will recognize this as the functional reactive style of programming (FRP).
+The FRP layer in Recurrent is currently handled by [Ulmus](https://github.com/jeremykross/ulmus).

 Components return maps with, at minimum, a signal keyed under `:recurrent/dom-$`.
 This signal represents the component's hiccup formatted DOM.